chuey-316-dev/PS5-Image-Converter/README.md

 ## 🚀 How to Install & Run

-1. Download the `MKPFS GUI.zip` package from the **Releases** tab.
+1. Download the `PS5 Image Converter.zip` package from the **Releases** tab.
 2. Extract the files to your preferred folder.
 3. Navigate into the extracted folder, **right-click an empty space**, and select **"Open in Terminal"**.
-4. Copy this exact command, paste it into the terminal, and press **Enter**: chmod +x "MKPFS GUI"
+4. Copy this exact command, paste it into the terminal, and press **Enter**: chmod +x "PS5 Image Converter"
 5. Close the terminal.
-You can now run the application anytime by double-clicking the **MKPFS GUI.sh** file in the install folder.
+You can now run the application anytime by double-clicking the **PS5 Image Converter.sh** file in the install folder.

 ---